OSU-CS362-F16/362Exercises/templates/hw3/README.md

 | b<sub>6</sub>  | Card.newDeck()*2  | 0&lt;x&lt;cards.size()-1 |

 <sub>
-`Card.newDeck()` returns a new 52 card deck, above it indicates a CardCollection with a full deck. `Card.newDeck()*2` indicates a CardCollection containing two full decks
+`Card.newDeck()` returns a new 52 card deck, above it indicates a CardCollection with a full deck. `Card.newDeck()*2` indicates a CardCollection containing two full decks.
+See the example below for an example of code that builds a CardCollection from a `Card.newDeck()`
 </sub>

 Answer the following questions in `submissions/hw3/P2.txt`

 1.

-    a.
-Why don't we need to consider a partition where CardCollection.cards is `null`?
+    * Why don't we need to consider a partition where CardCollection.cards is `null`?
-    b.
-Do we consider every possible state of `CardCollection.cards` in at least one partition?
+    * Do we consider every possible state of `CardCollection.cards` in at least one partition?
-    c.
-Do we consider every possible value of `handPos` in at least one partition?
+    * Do we consider every possible value of `handPos` in at least one partition?
-    d.
-Is this partitioning complete?
+    * Is this partitioning complete?
 In other words, does the partitioning above consider every possible combination of CardCollection.cards and handPos?

 2. Suppose we have a CardCollection  `cc` consisting of 2, 52-card decks (`Card.newDeck()*2`) and we produce a test like the one below